ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

                                  -> image_view_node2

 The link between the ``camera_node`` and the ``watermark_node`` can use the same pointer without copying because there is only one intra process subscription to which the message should be delivered.

-But for the link between the ``watermark_node`` and the two image view nodes the relationship is one to many, so if the image view nodes were using ``unique_ptr`` callbacks then it would be impossible to deliver the ownership of the same pointer to both.
+For the link between the ``watermark_node`` and the two image view nodes the relationship is one to many.
-It can be, however, delivered to one of them.
-Which one would get the original pointer is not defined, but instead is simply the last to be delivered.

 Note that the image view nodes are not subscribed with ``unique_ptr`` callbacks.
 Instead they are subscribed with ``const shared_ptr``\ s.
-This means the system deliveres the same ``shared_ptr`` to both callbacks.
 When the first intraprocess subscription is handled, the internally stored ``unique_ptr`` is promoted to a ``shared_ptr``.
-Each of the callbacks will receive shared ownership of the same message.
+The system then delivers the same ``shared_ptr`` to both callbacks, allowing each callback to receive shared ownership of the same message.
+This means all six addresses shown in the image windows will be identical, demonstrating efficient zero-copy memory sharing even in a one-to-many publisher-subscriber relationship.

 Pipeline with interprocess viewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~